sahib/misc/performance/2_cpu.rst

 .. code-block:: c

-    // Don't optimize this at home, kids: uint32_t max(uint32_t a, uint32_t b) {
+    // Don't optimize this at home, kids.
+    // Your compiler does this for you. uint32_t max(uint32_t a, uint32_t b) {
         if(a > b) {
             return a;